OxygenGroupBE/AIHackathon2024/CoPilotFormulas/readme.md

 # Impact:
 ## How will your solution positively impact users or the community?
-you can easily change parameters, value, formulas, ... s
+you can easily change parameters, value, formulas, ...

 # Project Continuation: